DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 70% 84% 94%

-The president invokes the Insurrection Act against Compact cities.
-The military slow-walks.
-The Compact grows to 20–28 states.
-Narrow Supreme Court rulings preserve enough of the federalism structure to keep things from breaking.
-The Compact is now the part of the country the federal executive can't reach into without something tearing.
+The president invoked the Insurrection Act against Compact-state cities.
+The military slow-walked.
+The Compact grew to 20–28 states.
+Narrow Supreme Court rulings preserved enough federalism to keep things from breaking.
+The Compact became the part of the country the federal executive could no longer reach into without something tearing.

-The Compact crosses into proto-political infrastructure: joint National Guard exchanges, a multi-state development bank, joint legal-entity standing in Supreme Court cases, and backstop funding for federal employees during the shutdown.
-CASS makes the argument out loud: this is past the point of no return regardless of what the formal-secession flag says.
+The Compact crossed into proto-political infrastructure: joint National Guard exchanges, a multi-state development bank, joint legal-entity standing in Supreme Court cases, and — during the October 1 shutdown — backstop funding for federal employees inside Compact states.
+That last one was the precedent: next time there's a shutdown, federal payrolls in 22–30 states are no longer leverage.
+CASS made the argument explicit: this is past the point of no return regardless of formal-secession status.

 Compact membership